Cubinx09/CubeOS/README.md

 Once again I'm sorry it looks very dry but!
 I'll work my best to fix it!!

 So far I got clock logic and dragElement logic working.
+The app you see isn't functional, as I am currently trying to figure out how to make the logic for that work.